lukebrit27/surv-cloud/README.md

 2. `cd surv-cloud`
 3. `qp build`
 4. Copy the .env file in qpbuild out to the top directory: `cp qpbuild/.env .`
-5. Change permissions of folder to avoid any access issues: `chmod -R 777 *`
+5. Change permissions of all files in the repo to avoid any access issues: `chmod -R 777 *`
 6. `docker-compose up`
 7. If running dashboard images, go to http://localhost:9090
 8. If not running dashboard images, use `docker attach image_name` to attach to a Surveillance process.
 E.g. `docker attach surv-cloud_feed_1`